What is a soul? Here are five theories from philosophy, religion, and science, along with quotations from the finest spiritualists of our time:

 At the same time, however, Christianity became strongly influenced by Plato, as the New Testament was translated into Greek and its spread very quickly became a Greek-led movement.
 The dualism of Plato, i.e. the idea that the soul was a non-material entity stuck in the material body, had a big influence on Christian thought.

 St. Augustine, one of the most influential of Christian thinkers, wrote that the soul is immortal, as opposed to the body, which is not.
 However, he claimed that the soul derives life from God as the body derives life from the soul.
 He proposed that the soul could die if God abandoned it, just as the body dies when the soul abandons it.

 Michael Singer: The indwelling consciousness that watches the mind come and go.
 That watches the heart come and go, the emotions of the heart.
 And watches the world pass before you.
 You, the conscious, the consciousness, the center of being, is soul.

-5. What is a soul in Science / Materialism?
+5. Views of a soul in Science/Materialism

 Materialists, using science to back up their claims, tend to believe that there is no distinction between what we call the soul and the functions of the brain.